LostImbecile/DB-Legends-Sound-Extraction-Tool/README.md

 ---

 **Important Notes:**
-- You need `FFmpeg` and `vgmstream-cli`.
+- You need `FFmpeg` [Conversion] and `vgmstream-cli` [Extraction].
 Make sure they’re either set in PATH (in your environmental variables) or inside a folder in the same directory as the app.
 Links below.
 - To stay up-to-date, run the Python script, which requires Python and UnityPy (`pip install UnityPy`).
 - All settings are in `config.properties`.
 You won’t be asked for input during the run.